Why Digital Transformation Fails (and how to start prepared)

-Relevant DX: beyond the bottom line necessities, deciding which areas of your business must be transformed can simply be motivated by what your business is.
-For example, in the banking industry transforming the customer experience might create more value and have a stronger impact on revenues than tackling operational processes (unlike manufacturing).
+Relevant DX: beyond the bottom line necessities, deciding which areas of your business to transform can just be motivated by what your business is.
+For example, in the banking industry, improving the customer experience might create more value and have a stronger impact on revenues than tackling operational processes (unlike manufacturing).

 Desired DX: the ultimate motivation, in any field, is to do what you enjoy.
 There is something magical about discovering new digital possibilities, and you could be driven by an ideal way your business should deliver value to its customers or manage its operations.

 The importance of choosing an initial focus is that it gives the possibility to start small with something concrete.
 It enables the validation of a proof of concept that creates a solid ground to support further transformations.

 New technologies such as Cloud, IoT, Blockchain, and AI can cause, enable or, accelerate digital transformation but are not defining an organization’s digital journey as such.
 Beyond adding new apps to existing processes, digital transformation is about redefining the company’s business logic with a digital focus.
 There is an increasing need for enterprise software that integrates new technologies while illustrating the digital strategy on an abstract level.

 In 2019, according to Gartner, the software industry is expected to continue capitalizing on the evolution of digital business (approximately 10% of the total IT spending in 2018).
 It raises the question of whether digital transformation’s main challenge is about replacing outdated processes and legacy technology with emerging ones or find additional ways to fund the shift to digital business.